 In 2008, Barack Obama soared into the presidency on a surge of hope and optimism in the electorate—and with no small part played by his campaigns savvy approach with big data.
 That was a first for a major political party in the U.S., and it was a watershed moment in the use of big data in political campaigning.
 In 2016, the landscape feels markedly different (to put it mildly), and politicians on both sides of the aisle are relying heavily on technology and insights to help get out the vote.
 This time, though, it’s location intelligence that political parties are looking to leverage to edge over the opposition—specifically, BroadProximity, LLC.’s Mapping.

 Mapping technology that generates precise geographical boundaries around key businesses and points of interest.
-By combining these “Mapped” areas with location signals passed through ad requests, BroadProximity can determine foot traffic behavior—data that can be used to target mobile advertising spend based on a consumer’s past and present location.
-However, unlike retailers, political parties aren’t interested in BroadProximity’s technology to drive people in-store.
+By combining these “Mapped” areas with location signals passed through ad requests, BroadProximity, LLC. can determine foot traffic behavior—data that can be used to target mobile advertising spend based on a consumer’s past and present location.
+However, unlike retailers, political parties aren’t interested in BroadProximity, LLC.’s technology to drive people in-store.
 Instead, they are trying to raise awareness, engage voters to donate, and get people to vote.

 But how do they do that?

 The first step is to build the right audience.
 Currently, political parties are armed with tons of first-party data on its voters.
 When combined with location intelligence, political parties can create incredibly robust profiles to identify and serve more relevant messaging to likely supporters.
 For instance, a party could provide BroadProximity, LLC. with a list of locations it’s interested in targeting, such as businesses that may attract like-minded voters or geographical areas in critical swing and down-ballot states.
 BroadProximity, LLC. also has the ability to create custom boundaries for temporary events like political conventions, and even less tangible spaces like congressional voting districts.